lenovo/rbapi-cnos/README.md

 The Ruby API implemenation also provides an API layer for building native Ruby objects that allow for configuration and management of Lenovo CNOS switches.

-The libray is freely provided to the open source community for building applications using CNOS REST API infrastrcuture.
+The library is freely provided to the open source community for building applications using CNOS REST API infrastrcuture.
 Support is provided as best effort through Github iusses.